$L$-functions of Kloosterman sheaves: Conjectures of Evans type

-To determine the modular form, we compute the traces of $\frob_p$ for $3<p\leq 13$ using the computations in Appendix~\ref{app::m3v21m3v22}.
+To determine the modular form, we use a similar argument to that in \cref{prop::modularity-sym4kl4}.
 We test the combinations $0\leq h\leq 6$ and $0\leq s\leq 5$ one by one.
 If $(s,h)= (5,0), (5,1)$ or $(5,2)$, we compute the space of cuspidal new modular symbols over the finite field $\bb{F}_{p}$.
-We find that for some primes $p$, the numbers $a_f(p)$ are not roots of the characteristic polynomials of the Hecke operators $T_p$, as shown in the table in Appendix~\ref{app::m3v21m3v22}.
+We find that for some primes $p$, the numbers $a_f(p)$ are not roots of the characteristic polynomials of the Hecke operators $T_p$, as shown in the table in \cref{app::m3v21m3v22}.
 Therefore, $(s,h)\neq (5,0), (5,1)$ or $(5,2)$, and we proceed to search the modular form within LMFDB.
 The remaining modular form has weight $4$ and level $6$, corresponding to $(s,h)=(1,5)$ in this case. \end{proof}

-\begin{rek} The non-zero Hodge numbers of the de Rham realization of $ \mathrm{M}_3^{(2,2)}$ are $h^{5,8}=h^{8,5}=1$.
-We cannot calculate these using the methods for Theorem~\ref{thm:hodge}, as the nilpotent part of the local monodromy of the connection $\Kl_3^{(2,2)}$ at $0$ is not a direct sum of Jordan blocks of different sizes (there are two blocks of size $4$). \end{rek}
+\begin{rek} The nonzero Hodge numbers of the de Rham realization of $ \mathrm{M}_3^{(2,2)}$ are $h^{5,8}=h^{8,5}=1$.
+We cannot calculate these using the methods for \cite[Thm.\,1.2]{Qin23Hodge}, as the nilpotent part of the local monodromy of the connection $\Kl_3^{(2,2)}$ at $0$ is not a direct sum of Jordan blocks of different sizes (there are two blocks of size $4$). \end{rek}